myriosMin/k8s-for-computer-vision-web-app/README.md

 ### 8. Run Inference from UI

 On the **"Inference"** page, upload a single image.
 The UI calls `infer:9000/predict` and displays detections with an overlay.

+You can also upload a zipped folder (test.zip) of pre- and post- disaster images with matching names for batch inference; you will see a downloadable link, when done, inside which are output images with predicted bounding boxes.

 ---